Reezonate/EasyOffset/README.md

 ```
 Gives you objective measurements of your swing.
 Use for config and grip analysis.
 Best used with `Use Free Hand` enabled

+Results will gradually change from vertical to horizontal swing.
+Optimize your config for a diagonal swing, unless you know what you're looking for

 - Select `Swing Benchmark` in the `Adjustment Mode` list
 - Repeat one exact swing several times while holding the button
-- Don't move around, look forward, and swing exactly as you do in-game.
-At least 140° swing angle required
+- Stand still, look forward, and swing exactly as you do in-game
-- Results will gradually change from vertical to horizontal swing.
-Optimize your config for a diagonal swing, unless you know what you're looking for
-- Humans are not robots, each time results will be slightly different
+- Swing angle of at least 140° is required

+The steadier and repeatable your actions are, the more precise result you'll get.
+Calculation error mostly depends on a `Tip wobble` (smaller is better) and `Angle` (higher is better)

-After the successful test, calculated wrist rotation axis and straight swing reference plane will appear on your hand
+After the successful test, the calculated wrist rotation axis and straight swing reference plane will appear on your hand.

 ![Benchmark mode preview](media/Benchmark.png)